Published October 27, 2020

 If you’re getting to a stage where you’d like more responsibilities, higher pay, and a key role in mentoring and managing others, there are a range of professions where this progression can be made relatively directly.

-Financial analysts assess businesses by analysing financial and performance data.
+Financial analysts assess businesses by analyzing financial and performance data.
 They may produce financial plans and analytical reports and projections.
 As you gain seniority, there are pathways in a range of managerial roles, even executive roles like CFO.
-Although, at these levels you may be expected to get further business qualifications while you work, such as an MBA.
+Although, at these levels, you may be expected to get further business qualifications while you work, such as an MBA.

 Trouncing Ageism on Your Career Journey

 Although there are real barriers to moving into different careers in your 40s and 50s, there is a range of possibilities.
 Whether it’s moving into a more low-key or challenging role, whether you use your existing skills or retrain to develop new ones, a career change can lead you to a more enjoyable, fulfilling work life.